 Oral Cancer Screenings are completed during your comprehensive and periodic exams.
 Examination of your soft tissues and radiographs are used in combination to detect any pathology that may be present.
 Early diagnosis is important for the best long term results, and oral cancer screenings are one reason regular dental exams are so important.

 Dental Prophylaxis, also known as a cleaning, is a professional cleaning service designed to thoroughly clean teeth.
 It is recommended for individuals who practice good oral hygiene and who are free of active periodontal disease and inflammation.
 Regular cleanings can help to diminish the development of cavities and gum disease.
 Prophylaxis is often recommended every six months, but the recall time can vary based on your individual oral condition.

-Fluoride Varnish is highly concentrated form of fluoride applied quickly and painlessly to teeth in a gel-like form to help strengthen teeth and reduce sensitivity.
+Fluoride Varnish is a highly concentrated form of fluoride applied quickly and painlessly to teeth in a gel-like form to help strengthen teeth and reduce sensitivity.

 Periodontal Therapy and Maintenance

 Periodontal disease is an infection of the tissues that surround and support your teeth.
 It is an inflammatory process caused by a chronic bacterial infection that results in the loss of bone and gum tissues around teeth.
 This disease is a risk factor linked to other health conditions such as heart disease and diabetes to name a few.
 Once present, the disease can be treated and controlled (remission), but it is not completely cured.
 Therefore, it is important to maintain a regular maintenance program to prevent relapse.
 The frequency of these visits depend on the severity of the disease, your overall health, and type of bacteria present, but can range from six weeks to six months.